ipfs-inactive/interface-js-ipfs-core/SPEC/FILES.md

   - `length` is an Integer with the maximum number of bytes to read (default: Read all bytes from `content`)
   - `rawLeaves`: if true, DAG leaves will contain raw file data and not be wrapped in a protobuf (boolean, default false)
   - `cidVersion`: the CID version to use when storing the data (storage keys are based on the CID, including its version) (integer, default 0)
-  - `mode`: optional UnixFS mode to create or update the file with
+  - `mode`: optional UnixFS mode to create or update the file with - a number or a string that will be interpreted as a base 8 number
-  - `mtime`: optional modification to create or update the file with
+  - `mtime`: optional modification [Date] to create or update the file with

 **Returns**